sitMCella/toggl-trello-kpi/README.md

 Golang is used for retrieving the Toggl data using the Toggl Reports API and the Trello cards using the Trello API.

-This project makes use of the Golang projects https://github.com/dougEfresh/gtoggl, and https://github.com/adlio/trello.
+This project makes use of the Golang project https://github.com/adlio/trello.

 Read the [application wiki](https://github.com/sitMCella/toggl-trello-kpi/wiki) for a detailed description of the application configuration and an usage example.